ryanweston/unlocked-ui/README.md

 # Unlocked UI

-Unlocked is a forward thinking, modern Tailwind based component library built for Vue3+.
+Unlocked is a forward thinking, modern Tailwind based component library built for Vue 3.

 We're currently solely maintained by Unlocked's creator [Ryan Weston](github.com/ryanweston).
 Unlocked was built with the aim to help tackle issues presented by utilising component libraries, especially tackling the pain points you get when trying to transition your product into using a design system.